-- " 7,970 educational materials printed and disseminated - " 3,650 boxes of seasonal organic produced delivered (15 to 20 pounds each) - " 140 cooking workbooks distributed to families - " 25 online cooking classes taught to students in grades K-8 (37 to 44 students reached in each class) - 8 online gardening classes taught to students in grades K-8 (35 to 37 students reached in each class)
+- " 12,440 educational materials printed and disseminated - " 8,120 boxes of seasonal organic produced delivered (15 to 20 pounds each) - " 140 cooking workbooks distributed to families - " 25 online cooking classes taught to students in grades K-8 (37 to 44 students reached in each class) - " 24 field trips with cooking and/or gardening demonstrations provided to students in grades to K-12 (762 students engaged in total) - " 8 online gardening classes taught to students in grades K-8 (35 to 37 students reached in each class)

-- " 185 residents contacted by phone about opportunities to participate in virtual educational experiences - " 116 individuals served through an informational hotline - " 85 posts to Instagram advertising the Community Supported Agriculture program and inviting community members to the farm for engagement events - " 6 engagement events hosted or attended by ESYP to promote healthy eating and food access (15 to 300 individuals reach at each event)
+- " 185 residents contacted by phone about opportunities to participate in virtual educational experiences - " 126 individuals served through an informational hotline - " 85 posts to Instagram advertising the Community Supported Agriculture program and inviting community members to the farm for engagement events - " 5 community farm festivals hosted at the ESYP farm (175-400 individuals engaged at each) - " 2 live cooking demonstrations held at Taylor Leadership Academy as part of the school's family night out event series (15 individuals engaged at each)

-- " Moved in-school cooking classes to a virtual setting - " Created a suite of online educational materials, activities, and lesson plans to engage residents at home - Practiced COVID-19 safety protocols when delivering CSA boxes to project participants
+- " Moved in-school cooking classes to a virtual setting - " Created a suite of online educational materials, activities, and lesson plans to engage residents at home - " Practiced COVID-19 safety protocols when delivering CSA boxes to project participants

-\While this project may lead to GHG reductions through a number of pathways, the California Air Resources Board and the Strategic Growth Council have not approved standardized methodology for estimating those reductions.
+^{}While this project may lead to GHG reductions through a number of pathways, the California Air Resources Board and the Strategic Growth Council have not approved standardized methodology for estimating those reductions.
 Potential pathways for GHG reductions include: reduced food miles traveled, reduced use of energy-intensive agricultural inputs such as artificial fertilizer and pesticides, and composting practices that sequester carbon in the soil.

-\ Assumes 6,250 boxes of produced will be delivered over the project lifetime and a minimum weight of 15 pounds per box.
+^{} Assumes 6,250 boxes of produced will be delivered over the project lifetime and a minimum weight of 15 pounds per box.